 Give students a few minutes to identify at least three or four gifts.
-Now starting with gifts that they think they possess, encourage them to read the description of each gift as well as the Scriptures listed for each gift.
-Instruct them to make detailed notes about the gift and the Scripture associated with the gift in the space provided in their journal pages under the "Digging Deeper" section.
+Now starting with gifts that they think they possess, encourage them to read the description of each gift as well as the Scriptures listed for each gift from the Spiritual Gifts Guide.
+Instruct them to take detailed notes about the gift and the Scripture associated with the gift in the space provided in their journal pages under the "Digging Deeper" section.